monsoonmaelstrom/book2/book2.md

 “Give me what I want, and I’ll let them out,” he says, giving the obvious response.

 I shake my head.
 “Sorry.
+I can’t do that.
 Not until you let them out.
 See, right now things are skewed a little too far in your favor.
 There are four of you and only one of me.
 I’d prefer if our sides were a little more balanced before giving you want you want.
 Especially since I’m pretty sure you’re quite a bit more powerful than me.”
 I tack the last bit on just for good measure.
 You never know what casually stroking someone’s ego can do for you.

 He makes no move to release them, and gives no order for his men to do so.
 He only stands there silently evaluating me.

 I sigh, and then sit back down on the ground, as if I am completely unbothered and have nothing better to be doing and nowhere better to be doing it.
+I am, at this point, fully embodying the ‘I can’t’ aspect of my statement.

 At least two minutes tick by, but I do and say nothing.
 Eventually he turns to one of his men and nods.
-The man walks back to the wagon, and lowers the back gate before climbing in and untying them.
+The man walks back to the wagon, and lowers the rear gate before climbing in and untying them.
 They all step out, and begin walking toward me.

-“The trade,” Iverson states.
+“The trade,” Iverson states impatiently.

 “Yes, of course,” I answer.
 “One second.”

-(( description ))
+They’re all moving a little bit slower than I would hope, indicating that they were possibly all recently drugged and the effects are still wearing off, but they all look well enough for what’s required for the remainder of my plan.

-Liam reaches me first, followed ever so slightly by Peter and Alex.
+Liam reaches me first, the moonlight glinting off of his hair, followed ever so slightly by Peter and Alex.
 I give Liam a quick glance, but otherwise ignore him, focusing all my attention on Alex and directing all my feelings toward him—still silently screaming ‘Jump!’

-I hope that the answer to the question, ‘If all your friends jump off the cliff, are you going to?’ is, ‘Yes, obviously.’
+I fervently hope that the answer to the question, ‘If all your friends jump off the cliff, are you going to?’ is, ‘Yes, obviously.’

 “Alex, do you remember what you spent all summer teaching me when I was five?”
 I ask softly.